 Cookie: A file that contains information which identifies you to a website, so that it can keep track of who you are.
 Cookies are simply part of how users interact with websites, and aren’t inherently a privacy risk.
 But when cookies are used to track users around the Web, they are considered a privacy risk.

-Credentials: Proof that you are who you say, such as your username and password.
+Credentials: Proof that you are who you say, or that you have the right to access something.
+For example, your username and password.

 Cryptography, cryptographic, crypto-: Having to do with encoding data to make it secret and not easily readable.

 Cyber-: A prefix meaning related to computers or computing.
-For example, cybersecurity, cybercrime, cyberspace.
+For example, cybersafety, cybersecurity, cybercrime, cyberspace, cyberbullying, cyberstalking.

 Defense in depth: Using multiple security layers to increase your overall security.

 Device: Generic term for computing hardware, such as computer, phone, or tablet.